Robin Hood and Matthew Effects: Differential Privacy Has Disparate Impact on Synthetic Data: Related Work

 \section{Related Work}

-Researchers have analyzed the disparate effects of DP in a few different contexts.
-Kuppam et al.~ \cite{kuppam2019fair} show that if resource allocation is decided based on DP statistics, smaller districts could get more funding and larger ones less, compared to what they would receive without DP.
+\citet{kuppam2019fair} show that, if resource allocation is decided based on DP statistics, smaller districts could get more funding and larger ones less.
 Prior work has also studied deep neural network classifiers trained using DP-SGD~\cite{bagdasaryan2019differential, farrand2020neither, suriyakumar2021chasing} on imbalanced datasets (mainly images).
 Essentially, they show that underrepresented groups in a dataset that already incur lower accuracy end up losing even more accuracy when DP is applied.
-In particular, Farrand et al.~\cite{farrand2020neither} show that even small imbalances and loose privacy guarantees can cause disparate impacts.
-Uniyal et al.~\cite{uniyal2021dp} find that classifiers trained with PATE still exhibit disparate drops in performance, but less severely than with DP-SGD.
-In addition, Tran et al.~\cite{tran2021differentially2} analyze which data and model properties are responsible for the disproportionate impacts by isolating the noise addition and gradient clipping components during private training.
-Finally, Feldman~\cite{feldman2020does} formalizes the need for accurate discriminative models to memorize training data and studies the disparate effects that privacy and model compression have on different subgroups.
-Some countermeasures have also been proposed: DPSGD-F~\cite{xu2021removing} uses adaptive clipping to adjust the sample contribution of each group, while PF-LD~\cite{tran2021differentially} uses the Lagrangian duality to accommodate fairness constraints while guaranteeing the privacy of sensitive attributes.
+In particular, \citet{farrand2020neither} show that even small imbalances and loose privacy guarantees can cause disparate impacts.

+\citet{uniyal2021dp} find that classifiers trained with PATE exhibit disparate drops in performance but less severely than with DP-SGD.
+Furthermore, \citet{feldman2020does} formalizes the need for accurate discriminative models to memorize training data and studies the disparate effects of privacy and model compression on subgroups. \citet{chen2020understanding} provide a theoretical analysis that quantifies the clipping bias on convergence with a disparity measure between the gradient and a geometrically symmetric distribution.
+There are also papers focusing on learning DP classifiers with fairness constraints~\cite{jagielski2019differentially, tran2021differentially} and on analyzing the PATE framework from a fairness point of view~\cite{tran2021fairness}.
 Unlike our work, these efforts focus on discriminative (rather than generative) models.

-Cheng et al.~\cite{cheng2021can} show that training classifiers on DP synthetic images can result in significant utility degradation and increased majority subgroup influence, but not worse group unfairness measures.
-However, they only use a single generative model and only look at utility at balanced DP synthetic datasets.
+\citet{cheng2021can} show that training classifiers on DP synthetic images can result in significant utility degradation and increased majority subgroup influence, but not worse group unfairness measures.
+However, they only use a single generative model and only look at the utility of balanced DP synthetic datasets.